-Trump cancels meeting Putin as he heads to G20 summit
+Trump cancels meeting with Putin as he heads to G-20 summit

 Trump's visit will also put him in the same room as Saudi Arabian Crown Prince Mohammed bin Salman for the first time since the murder of journalist Jamal Khashoggi.
 The U.S. resident and prominent critic of the Saudi royal family was brutally killed last month upon entering the country's consulate in Istanbul, Turkey, a plot that sparked a diplomatic row that cast the future of the U.S.-Saudi relationship into doubt.

 U.S. intelligence officials have concluded that the Saudi crown prince, known as MBS, must have at least known of the plot.
-Lawmakers in both parties have called on Trump to, at minimum, avoid the young heir-apparent as punishment.
+Lawmakers in both parties have called on Trump to, at minimum, avoid the young heir apparent as punishment.

 But Trump publicly announced his decision to effectively give the prince a free pass in the name of "America First," citing vastly exaggerated claims of Saudi military contracts and investments in the United States.
 The president also views Saudi Arabia as a vital counterbalance to Iranian influence in the Middle East.